HOW TO ORDER

 On the other hand, with heat transfer paper, you can decorate on light and dark-colored cotton, polyester and cotton-poly blends.

-The Basics of Heat Transfer Paper - A very Thin vinyl film is transferred to the garment
+The Basics of Heat Transfers - A very Thin vinyl film is transferred to the garment

-Heat transfer paper is a specialty paper that transfers printed designs to shirts and other garments when heat is applied.
+Heat transfer is a specialty Poly-Urethane sheet, that transfers printed designs, to shirts and other garments when heat is applied.

-The process involves printing a design onto a sheet of heat transfer paper using a Standard Inkjet Printer - Not a Sublimation Printer.
+The process involves printing a design onto a heat transfer sheet, using a Standard Inkjet Printer - Not a Sublimation Printer.

 Then, you place the printed sheet on your T-shirt and press it using a heat press (in certain cases, a home iron will work, but heat presses provide the best results).